-Royal baby names are so regal, no pun intended!
+Royal names for boys are so regal, no pun intended!
 Such names have been rather popular with royalty, and there’s nothing disputing the power, majesty and tradition of these names.

 So, now that you are thinking of a name for your bundle of joy, why not give him a regal and glorious name?
 Royal names have an aura of majesty and power, the traits that every mommy wants her son to have!
-So, Momjunction has rounded up a list of 20 wonderful royal boy names here.
+So, MomJunction has rounded up a list of 21 wonderful royal boy names here.
 From the classic to contemporary, we’ve included everything.
 Peep on!

 The name Edward appears through the royal history.
 It was the name of eight English kings, including the name of the youngest son of the current queen.
 The name Edward means ‘happy guardian.’
 Unlike most of the royal baby boy names, Edward is truly classic.
 It keeps moving in and out of fashion.